Entorkrasniqi/Entorkrasniqi/README.md

 ###

 #  About Me:
 I am a Information Technology student at Metropolia University of Applied Sciences, specializing in software engineering.
-I have experience in project execution, including network configuration, software development, and web applications.
+I have experience in project execution, including network configuration, software development, mobile and web applications.
 Additionally, I thrive in collaborative environments and excel at problem-solving.

 ##  Socials: